-Utility of Probability-Based Surveys in Providing Context for Project Assessments

-Evaluation of the overall ecological benefit associated with restoration activities requires application of standard approaches and tools that allow compilation and synthesis of findings across many wetlands and broad geographic areas.
-The use of rapid assessment in both probability-based surveys and as an element of individual restoration project monitoring provides a cost-effective mechanism to report on restoration effectiveness at a regional or statewide level.
+Utility of Probability-Based Surveys in Providing Context for Project Assessments rapid assessment in both probability-based surveys and as an element of individual restoration project monitoring provides a cost-effective mechanism to report on restoration effectiveness at a regional or statewide level.
 In California, CRAM Index scores of estuarine projects were lower than ambient scores for their respective region, with the gap most pronounced for the South Coast.
-In addition, the scores for the Buffer and Landscape Context and Hydrology attributes for projects were 15 to 18% lower than ambient scores in all regions.
-Differences can be attributed to a number of factors: size of project versus ambient wetland patches, landscape context, and project age/ maturation.
+In addition, the scores for the Buffer and Landscape Context and Hydrologic Regime attributes for projects were 15-18% lower than ambient scores in all regions.
+Differences can be attributed to a number of factors: size of project versus ambient wetland patches, landscape context, and project age/maturation.
 For example, the fact that restoration projects tended to be smaller and more completely embedded in urbanized landscapes than ambient sites, could have lowered the Buffer and Landscape Context scores for projects.
 True differences are difficult to tease out without control of these confounding factors and well as a pre- and post-restoration baseline assessment.
 However, this study demonstrates the concept of how the use of low-cost rapid assessments, when incorporated into both regional and project assessments, becomes a mechanism to evaluate restoration program effectiveness.
 Future incorporation of rapid assessment into pre and post project monitoring at both impact and restoration sites, along with monitoring over time through the restoration trajectory will provide greater insight into the net effect of restoration actions relative to permitted wetland losses.